dmytri/cabinet/CONVENTIONS.md

 # === <bdd_stubs> ===
 bdd_stubs:
   rules:
-    - Each pytest-bdd test file must start with an @scenarios decorator referencing its feature file(s).
+    - Important: Each pytest-bdd test file must start with an @scenarios decorator referencing its feature file.
     - Whenever a new BDA or ATDD scenario is added in a .feature file, corresponding Python step definitions must be created in the tests/ directory.
     - Each Given/When/Then step in the feature file must have a matching Python function decorated with @given, @when, or @then from pytest-bdd, even if the function body is a stub.
     - All Python functions decorated with @given, @when, or @then for BDA or ATDD scenarios must be named _ (underscore).